-- Enter the waypoint properties window

-- Create a new waypoint within the route in which the selected waypoint is.

-- Zoom here
+- Enter the waypoint properties window.
+In properties window, element can be activated for navigation. - Create a new waypoint within the route in which the selected waypoint is. - Zoom here - Name search

-- Navigate (activate)

 By a long click on any open route or on any concrete Waypoint within a route, the Contextual Menu with all the available functions for this element will open.